-Two weeks ago, a professor at Sam Houston State University (SHSU) vandalized a "free speech wall" promoted by four student organizations because he was offended by a message that read "FUCK OBAMA."
+HOUSTON, Oct.
+6, 2011—Two weeks ago, a professor at Sam Houston State University (SHSU) used a box cutter to cut an insult against President Obama out of a "free speech wall" promoted by four student organizations.
 When campus police arrived, an officer demanded that the students censor the wall or else face criminal charges for having offended the professor.
+The students have come to the Foundation for Individual Rights in Education (FIRE) for help.

 To protest this policy, four student organizations—SHSU Lovers of Liberty, Bearkat Democrats, Sam Houston Democratic Socialists, and College Republicans—cosponsored the display of a "free speech wall" on September 22.
 The student groups had received permission from SHSU to erect the wall.
 Many students wrote a variety of political and other messages on the wall, including "don’t hate against Gays," "If you make less than $200,000 Republicans don’t care about you," "Han Solo Shot First," "Legalize Weed," and "FUCK OBAMA."
 Someone wrote "BUSH" under "OBAMA," and others joined the political dialogue on the wall.